NemoLeiYANG/l1avgvo/README.txt

 of simplicity we have included the matcheds of a partial sequence from the KITTI benchmark http://www.cvlibs.net/datasets/kitti/

-For any doubt, comment, suggestion or bug just send my an e-mail to gros@cvc.uab.es
+For any doubt, comment, suggestion or bug just send me an e-mail to gros@cvc.uab.es

 2. Software compilation and execution
 --------------------------------------